AryanJassal/YouTubeClone/README.md

 I'm aware of these *gotcha*'s, and you should be too.

 - Site favicon will not show up in Google Chrome if you are using localhost (127.0.0.1) to host this website, although it does work in other browsers.
 (Tested only in Firefox)

-**Update**: As of 8 November 2021, I will resume actively working on this project as I was able to (finally) fix the bug that has been haunting me for three days and nights.